2217936322/UE3SDKGenerator/README.md

 ### Completed SDK

+As of version v2.0.6 the tutorial video for this project is slightly outdated, so keep that in mind!
-I made a video tutorial on how to do all the following below, if you don't feel like reading: https://www.youtube.com/watch?v=e2igcsT-Yc8
+Tutorial video if you don't feel like reading: https://www.youtube.com/watch?v=e2igcsT-Yc8

 Once your SDK is complete you need to make a few changes to the generated files.

 If you're using virtual voids for process event `(UsingDetours = false)` you need to comment out "VfTableObject" from the UObject class.

-Also in your `Core_structs.h` file you need to delete the generated FPointer struct (as this is already defined in the generated GameDefines.h file), and you also need to swap the order of the includes in the SdkHeaders.h file.
+You also need to swap the order of the includes in theSdkHeaders.h file.
 For example make sure the Core files are placed FIRST after GameDefines.h behind all the other includes like so:

 ```cpp
 #include "GameDefines.h"